victoriamok/pdf2txt-converter/README.md

 # PDF-TXT-converter

-Small and simple pdf-to-txt converter based on the pdfminer package.
+Small and simple pdf-to-txt converter that uses the pdfminer package.

 ## Requirements